umanamente/n8n-nodes-imap/test/WithGreenmail/README.md

 The global setup is configured in `jest.config.js` using Jest's project feature:

-- Tests in `/test/WithGreenmail/` use `setup.ts` for initialization
+- Tests in `/test/WithGreenmail/` use `setup.withGreenmail.ts` for initialization
 - Tests in other directories use the standard `test/setup.ts`

 ## Environment Variables